CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: Experimental Evaluation

 \subsection{Overall Performance}

 The overall performance in shown in Fig.\ref{fig: overallres}.
-Since detection with RPs has extremely high accuracy and recall, the overall performance with RPs is very much like the results in Section \ref{sec: tf_res}.
-Hence, we only demonstrate the overall performance without RPs here.
 The green, blue, and red lines refer to the case that no AP, 1 AP, and 2 APs are altered in reality.
 In all the cases, the system does not know how many APs are altered, needless to mention which one is altered.\\

 The system exhibits high localization accuracy.
 Take the research laboratory as example.
 Compared with the baseline performance when the system knows that no AP is altered, the mean error increases by only 4.6\%, i.e., 0.29m in the `none' case.
 It shows that the system hardly mislabels unaltered APs as altered and that the localization accuracy remains high even when a few false alarms occur.
 As for the case that one or two APs are altered, the mean error rises by 5.4 cm and 8.6 cm respectively compared to the `none' case.
 The effectiveness of detection and fingerprint reconstruction can be easily verified.